KEY STATS: Total Eclipse Weekend Columbia, S.C.

 - This figure does not include the AirBNB and VRBO rentals that are not normally rented out as vacation rentals, nor does it include home stays, a.k.a. unpaid accommodations.

-- Hotels in the Columbia, S.C., area are at 100% occupancy for Sunday and Monday nights, an estimated 95% for Saturday pm and an estimated 95% for Friday night.
+- In the weeks leading up to the eclipse, hotels in the Columbia, S.C., area were at 100% occupancy for Sunday and Monday nights, an estimated 95% for Saturday pm and an estimated 95% for Friday night.

 - Compared with 2016, this reflects a 60% increase on Sunday, Aug.
 20, and a 40% increase on Monday, Aug.
 21.

-- Newberry, S.C. hotels are reportedly sold out and have been for months.
+- Newberry, S.C. hotels were reportedly sold out and had been for months.

 - The University of South Carolina pushed its student “move-in day” from Aug.
 21 to Aug.
 22 to alleviate impact on traffic and lodging.
 One result is that parents are coming in early and/or staying late to experience the eclipse in Columbia, S.C.

-- Charleston, S.C. is also the U.S. city to receive the 2nd largest guest arrivals overall for the solar eclipse, and currently, Mt.
-Pleasant is the 7th, Columbia is the 11th, and Greenville is the 12th.
+- Charleston, S.C. was the U.S. city to receive the 2nd largest guest arrivals overall for the solar eclipse, and according to a pre-eclipse press release from Airbnb, Mt.
+Pleasant was the 7th, Columbia was the 11th, and Greenville was the 12th.

-- Here are the South Carolina cities and towns with the highest booked guest arrivals (as of Aug.
+- Below are the South Carolina cities and towns with the highest booked guest arrivals (as of Aug.
 16) for the evening of Aug.
 20th:

 |Isle of Palms||330||180%|